Ahsanejam/Learning-Python/README.md

 # Loops is Lists
-I working on Lists and I learn how to use for loop in Lists to print all the value inside the lists and print different statements and also learning about indentation and erros .....
+I working on Lists and I learn how to use for loop in Lists to print all the value inside the lists and print different statements and also learning about indentation and erros ..... basicallly  print all the lists data using loops one by one